-Limestone Hills is the only truffière (truffle plantation) in New Zealand successfully growing three prime species of truffle — the Périgord black truffle, Tuber melanosporum, the bianchetto white truffle, Tuber borchii, and the Burgundy truffle, Tuber aestivum/uncinatum.
+Limestone Hills is the only truffière (truffle plantation) in New Zealand successfully growing four prime species of truffle — the Périgord black truffle, Tuber melanosporum, the bianchetto white truffle, Tuber borchii, the Burgundy truffle, Tuber aestivum/uncinatum, and the winter black truffle, Tuber brumale.
 Our limestone-rich soils and warm site make us uniquely suited to truffle production.
 We planted our first trees, 200 seedling oaks and hazels infected with the Périgord black truffle in 1997, and harvested our first black truffles in 2006.
 We were amongst the first properties to plant trees infected with bianchetto and Burgundy truffles in the early 2000s, and began production of both in autumn 2012.
+To date, we are the only truffière producing commercial quantities of Burgundy truffles.

 This is a Périgord black truffle of just under 200 grammes, worth around $600 at NZ market prices.
 The classic truffle of French haute cuisine, and a regional speciality in the Périgord and Provence, it has a powerful perfume, with notes of flowers, spices and forest floor, and can transform any dish into something really special.
 Like all truffles, it has an affinity with eggs, and we always eat our first black truffle of the winter in a traditional Provencal brouillade — truffled scrambled eggs.